 Which Parent Pays Child Support?

-What Is the Average Child Support Payment in Texas?
+What Is Standard Child Support in Texas?

-Payment amounts vary significantly based on the income of the obligor and the needs of the child(ren), so there’s no true average child support payment in Texas.
+Payment amounts vary significantly based on the income of the obligor and the needs of the child or children, so there’s no true average child support payment in Texas.
 Child support is typically determined based on several factors, including the number of children involved and the resources of the parent responsible for the payments.

 What Is the Minimum Child Support in Texas?